Empirical best prediction of poverty indicators via nested error regression with high dimensional parameters: Model-based Monte Carlo simulations

-In the second experiment, we assess the performance of EBP methods and the ELL method in estimating FGT measures for out-of-sample provinces, where the direct estimator is unavailable due to the absence of observations.
-Specifically, 90 provinces are randomly selected, and this selection is fixed to draw simple random samples (SRS) repeatedly from these provinces.
-Consequently, 17 provinces are consistently excluded from the sampling process, ensuring they have no observations across all simulations.
+In this simulation study, we intentionally exclude 161 areas from the sample, following the sampling pattern of the 2002 Albanian LSMS data, to assess the performance of our proposed EBP methods for out-of-sample areas.
+Specifically, 213 communes are selected, and this selection is fixed while simple random samples (without replacement) are repeatedly drawn from these areas.
+Consequently, 161 areas are excluded from the sampling process.

-Table \ref{tab2:out} summarizes the overall performance of the three estimators for the out-of-sample provinces.
-The results align with those observed in Experiment 1.
-Overall, CLS outperforms MR in terms of both RRMSPE and relative bias for both FGT measures.
-CLS also shows better performance than ELL for the poverty gap measure, while their performance is comparable for the headcount ratio.

-Figure \ref{fig2:pg} illustrates the province-specific performance for the 17 out-of-sample provinces, demonstrating that the CLS model consistently outperforms both MR and ELL for the poverty gap measure in terms of RRMSPE and relative bias.
-Notably, CLS achieves significantly smaller RRMSPE than MR for the majority of out-of-sample areas.
-This superior performance can be explained by the flexibility of the CLS model, which allows regression coefficients and sampling variances to vary across areas, enabling it to better capture region-specific heterogeneity.

-For the headcount ratio, Figure \ref{fig2:hcr} shows that CLS also performs better than MR, although the margin of improvement is smaller compared to the poverty gap measure.
-These results highlight the capability of the CLS model to adapt to area-level differences, offering enhanced precision and reduced bias in poverty estimates.